 Skip to content

-Verifies that the percentage of valid latitude and longitude values are above the set threshold.
+The following example shows how to verify that the percentage of valid latitude and longitude values are above a set threshold.

 PROBLEM